Pascalrender/pascalrender/README.md

 - 🔭 I’m currently working on Repairing electronic things
 - 🌱 I’m currently learning Node.js
 - 👯 I’m looking to collaborate on Open source projects.
 Blockchain.
+- 🤔 I’m looking for help with JS frameworks.
 IoT.
-AI
-- 🤔 I’m looking for help with JS frameworks
+AI.
 - 💬 Ask me about Maths
 - 📫 How to reach me: https://twitter.com/Moir137
 - ⚡ Some fact: The world wastes about 1 billion metric tons of food each year.